bytewax/bytewax/CONTRIBUTING.md

 ### Commit your update

 Commit the changes once you are happy with them.
+Be sure to [sign your commit](https://docs.github.com/en/organizations/managing-organization-settings/managing-the-commit-signoff-policy-for-your-organization#about-commit-signoffs) if using the command line interface.

 ### Pull Request